+In this section, we discuss modifications and extensions to the model.
+We begin by discussing a model with positive profits for lenders, which nevertheless retains the competition between lenders.
 In this case, our results go through essentially unchanged.
 We then discuss what would happen with a single, monopoly lender.
-We will see that there is no "full-information optimal contracts" equilibrium with a monopoly lender, but there is still a non-contingent equilibrium.
-Finally, we will discuss how to extend our results to settings in which there is adverse selection about the marginal distribution of the index (q), or only about the distribution of the external states and not about the index quality.
+We see that there is no full-information optimal contracts equilibrium with a monopoly lender but there is still a non-contingent equilibrium.
+Finally, we discuss how to extend our results to settings in which there is an adverse selection about the marginal distribution of the index (q), or only about the distribution of the external states and not about the index quality.

-7.1 Profitable Lending
+A. Profitable Lending

-In this extension, we describe a model in which lenders make positive profits, that is, recieve expected utility greater than their outside option, in equilibrium, but nevertheless face competition.
-We introduce profits into the economy by assuming that each lender faces a convex cost in the number of loans she makes, and that there is a unit mass of borrowers.19 Let Q_l be the number of loans made by lender l.
-Suppose that a lender of type θ who makes Q loans using contract s receives utility where C(Q) is a convex, twice differentiable function with $C'(|L|^{-1}) = 0$.
+In this extension, we describe a model in which lenders make positive profits; that is, receive expected utility greater than their outside option, in equilibrium, but nevertheless face competition.
+We introduce profits into the economy by assuming that each lender faces a convex cost in the number of loans she makes, and that there is a unit mass of borrowers.
+Let $Q_l$ be the number of loans made by lender l.
+Suppose that a lender of type $\theta$ who makes Q loans using contract s receives utility where C(Q) is a convex, twice differentiable function with $C'(|L|^{-1}) = 0$ .